sandydoo/sandydoo/README.md

 I currently __work remotely (UTC +4)__, but I’m looking to __relocate to Deutschland / EU.__

-A few ground rules, though:
+My ground rules are:

 - __Do no evil.__ Is your business exploiting, manipulating, or hurting people?
   No, thanks.
 Same thing goes for the environment.

-- __Riddle me this.__ If your hiring process involves solving copy-pasted brainteasers under duress that are entirely unrepresentative of an average day’s work – please don’t message me!
+- __Riddle me this.__ Is your hiring process a series of copy-pasted brainteasers that are entirely unrepresentative of an average day’s work?
+Also, no thanks!

 #### How do we contact you?